moshiur1412/DIITCampusApp/README.md

 ## Overview

 This is identified that the project developed as calling name DIITCampusApp.
 The system handles any NCC students for read and manage their previous assignment without bring their hard copy.
+The main aim of the project is to provide utility to maintain student activities and institute service.
+This project is developed for my institute and it’s a pioneer IT education and IT training institute in Bangladesh.
+This application helps to maintain current student activities, student admission, and program and course details information with institute other service.
+They can easily check institute update notices remotely.
+It also helps new student and their parents to take institute information.

 ## Problem Domain Area

 - Students cann't want to bring their books on the campus but they must bring their phone.
+- DIIT Institute have some problems with their current system, there have no students accessibility of their websites.
+- Student and Teacher schedule is not very easiest way in these situations.
+- New student and current student can't take information into the of-line version.
+- The website is the modern, so we need to think how to manage current institute full work.
+- Only website is not good feedback for IT Institute.

 ## The Advantages of System